iotaledger/bee-rfcs/text/0000-bee-readme/0000-bee-readme.md

 >
 > Our proposed milestones are:
 >
 > 1. **Fundamental crates**: Specification and implementation of the Bee fundamental crates `bee-trinary`, `bee-model`, and `bee-crypto`.
-These are the IOTA essential bricks for IOTA development.
+These are the essential bricks for IOTA development.
 > 2. **FFI**: Foreign Function Interface to make the Bee crates available to other languages.
 The first project relying on Bee crates through FFI will be Trinity v2.
 >     + We will also investigate in how far WebAssembly, `wasm`, might be an intermediate milestone.
 > 3. **Rust IRI**: Specification and implementation of the node-specific crates `bee-network`, `bee-tangle`, `bee-api`, `bee-consensus`, and `bee-gossip`.
 To demonstrate the modularity and robustness of the Bee framework, a node for the current mainnet will be implemented.
 Some of these crates will be repurposed for the Coordicide node.